adamsilver/fdpb/02-Checkout.md

 ## Smart defaults

-As we've already discussed, checking checkboxes and radio buttons by default helps users.
-But we can do more.
-A lot more.
-Particularly for those who are order for a second time.

-As we have stored their information from the previous order, we can send them all the to the Check Details page again giving the users the chance to review and make amends.

-In this case we've reduced the number of interaction points to potentially one.
-This is the mark of a friction-free checkout experience.
+We can speed things up drastically for those ordering for a second time.
+This is because we have their information on record.
+This means we can bypass all the steps by sending the user directly to the *Check and confirm* page for a final review.
+For most users, this means reducing interaction points to one.

 ## Order summary